-- Follow Expert Tips and Advice
+Follow Expert Tips and Advice

-If it’s your first time crafting an email copy, it might be smart to outsource to experts first.
-This way, you can quickly learn all the tricks of the trade applied to your own example.
+If it’s your first time crafting an email copy, it might be wise to outsource to experts first.
+This way, you can quickly learn all the tricks of the trade applied to your example.
 Check out this list of the best writing services to find out which companies can help you write a perfect email copy.

 Even if you don’t want to outsource the work to experts or you carry on writing your emails yourself, it’s always recommended you keep up with the latest trends in the industry.
 MailChimp frequently posts resources, courses, and case studies related to an email copy.
 You can also track the posts of some of the most successful marketers and affiliates.

-- Make the Copy Scannable
+Make the Copy Scannable

 - Use bolds, italics, and underlines (in appropriate contexts)